 I usually have trouble with enough energy to make it through the day.
 So if my energy starts to flag after lunch, I will make myself a matcha latte and drink it before 3 pm.
 That's early enough that it will not usually affect my sleep, and keeps me from taking a nap, which will probably keep me awake at bedtime.

 How much green tea should I drink?

-For L-theanine, testing showed that brewed green tea contains approximately 6.5mg per gram.
-One estimate shows the average at about 5 mg, while matcha has 20 mg per gram.
+For L-theanine, testing showed that brewed green tea contains approximately 6.5mg per gram.14 One estimate15 shows the average at about 5 mg, while matcha has 20 mg per gram.
 With recommendations of 100mg of L-theanine to reap its rewards, you would need to drink 20 cups of green tea or 5 cups of matcha.